Roundfield had Indelible Impact on the Pacers

 Roundfield's death in Aruba on Aug.
 6, after an undertow pulled him back into the ocean as he helped Bernie to safety, was devastating to those who knew him at each of his stops, particularly in the Atlanta area.
 He had remained an active Hawks alum, making community appearances on behalf of the franchise; he can be seen in a YouTube clip reading to school children.

 He left behind two sons, Corey and Christopher.
-Christopher, who left a stable corporate position with Nabisco, recently graduated from Dayton University's law school and begins work next week for a Dayton law firm.
-Corey, who was born in Indianapolis, followed his younger brother's lead and now attends Dayton's law school.
+Christopher, who left a stable corporate position with Nabisco, recently graduated from Dayton University's law school now works for a Dayton law firm.
+Corey, who was born in Indianapolis, followed his younger brother's lead and also attended Dayton's law school.
 They are their father's greatest legacy.